-3. Points for consideration if shipping containers will be used for short-term storage (beyond 14 days)
+3. Points for consideration if shipping containers are to be used for short-term storage beyond 14 days

-The practice of using the actual shipping container which shipped ITNs from the manufacturer is not recommended as the container quality cannot be assured in advance and modifications cannot be made immediately on delivery at the storage site.
-If containers are to be used as temporary storage, it is recommended that empty, intact, clean containers are pre-positioned at the storage site, to be filled by hand (or forklift).
-This would require the procurement of containers in advance separately from the procurement of the ITNs.
+The practice of using the actual shipping container that was used to ship ITNs from the manufacturer is not recommended, as the container quality cannot be assured in advance and modifications cannot be made immediately on delivery at the storage site.
+However, if the shipping containers are to be used as temporary storage, the following is recommended and should be included in the planning and procurement stages where possible: